 Notes

-Mashed Potatoes: If wanting to use real garlic and onion here, finely dice 1/2 an onion, saute in oil over medium heat until tender, add 1-2 cloves finely minced garlic.
+Mashed Potatoes: If you want to use real garlic and onion here, finely dice 1/2 an onion, saute in oil over medium heat until tender, and add 1-2 cloves finely minced garlic.
 Saute until fragrant and golden.
-Stir into the mashed potatatoes.
+Stir into the mashed potatoes.

 Nutrition